EwelinaSwiderska/DataAnalysisWithPython/README.md

 <h2>Description</h2>
-<br> I have been given 3 different data files(excel, csv, json) from Camdens Council about trees and their enviroment in the local area to find out if they can create 3 new initiatives :
+<br> I have been given 3 different data files(excel, csv, json) from Camdens Council about trees and their environment in the local area to determine if they can create 3 new initiatives:
     <br> * List of all trees in the borough<br/>
      * Series of “Tree Walks” brochures with informations about interesting trees and parks locations in the area
      <br>* Enviroment Report of the total carbon and pollution benefit provided by all their trees with information about trees removed, trees planted and the net carbon and pollution impact of this activity</br>